SingleUnitBox/SurveyStore/README.md

 ## Technology

 ## Contributing
-Contributions to SurveyStore projects are welcomed.
+Contributions to SurveyStore project are welcomed.

 ## License
 This project is licensed under the MIT License.